yoctoalex/eap_lab/README.rst

 .. figure:: _figures/208.png

-`c)` The next step will associate the certificate with the EAP app.
+`c)` The next step will associate the certificate with the Essential App Protect app.
 In order to do that, send the **Update EAP SSL Certificate** request from Postman which uses certificate ID retrieved above:

 .. figure:: _figures/209.png